 \item For each base geo-domain, we generate all the parent domains by removing sub-domains sequentially from the left.
-For example, the parents of the domain \texttt{1.3.5.loc} are \texttt{3.5.loc}, and \texttt{5.loc}.
+We retain the altitude.
+For example, the parents of the domain \texttt{U.1.3.5.loc} are \texttt{U.3.5.loc}, and \texttt{U.5.loc} (Figure~\ref{fig:discovery:locationToGeodomain:parentDomains}).
+Querying parents is essential to discover maps whose coverages are larger than the queried region.
 Optionally, we also add the children of base geo-domains upto a predefined level.
-Figure~\ref{fig:discovery:locationToGeodomain:parentDomains} shows the parent domains.

 \item The set of geo-domains to query includes all the base geo-domains, and their parents with duplicates removed (and optionally, their children).
-DNS queries for all these geo-domains are made in parallel to get a list of map servers for the coarse location.
+Optionally, a copy of the same geo-domains but with altitude marked as unknown is also queried to discover map servers not registered with a known altitude.
+Queries for \texttt{MAPSERVER} records of all these geo-domains are made in parallel to get a list of map servers for the queried region.

 \end{enumerate}